Ensenso 3D Operation

 The matching process during the image comparison is based on contrast- and brightness graduations of the sensor pixels.
 So the Stereo Vision quality directly depends on the scene’s light condition and object surface textures.
 Finding and calculating coordinates of corresponding points on less textured or reflecting surfaces is very difficult.
 The disparity cannot be uniquely determined.
 The result is an incomplete depth information of the scene.

-Ensenso cameras improve the classic Stereo Vision principle by additional techniques to achieve a higher quality depth information and more precise measurement results.
+Ensenso cameras improve the classic Stereo Vision principle with an additional pattern projection to achieve a higher quality depth information and more precise measurement results.
 As a consequence Stereo Vision can be used in a wider range of applications.

 A light-intensive projector produces a high-contrast texture on the object surface by using a pattern mask, even under difficult light conditions.
 The projected texture supplements the weak or non-existent object surface structure.